MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Stop-Process.md

 ## SYNTAX

 ### Id (Default)

 ```
 Stop-Process [-Id] <Int32[]> [-PassThru] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### Name

 ```
 Stop-Process -Name <String[]> [-PassThru] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### InputObject

 ```
 Stop-Process [-InputObject] <Process[]> [-PassThru] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION

 The **Stop-Process** cmdlet stops one or more running processes.
 You can specify a process by process name or process ID (PID), or pass a process object to **Stop-Process**.
 **Stop-Process** works only on processes running on the local computer.

-On Windows Vista and later versions of the Windows operating system, to stop a process that is not owned by the current user, you must start Windows PowerShell by using the Run as administrator option.
+On Windows Vista and later versions of the Windows operating system, to stop a process that is not owned by the current user, you must start PowerShell by using the Run as administrator option.
 Also, you are not prompted for confirmation unless you specify the *Confirm* parameter.

 ## EXAMPLES

 ### Example 1: Stop all instances of a process

 ```
 PS C:\> Stop-Process -Name "notepad"
 ```